Bánh Da Lợn: Vietnamese Steamed Pandan Cake (Soft for Days)

 Vietnamese Steamed Pandan Layer Cake (Bánh Da Lợn)

-Bánh Da Lợn – A Southern Vietnamese Delight
+Bánh Da Lợn – A Southern Vietnamese Classic with Layers of Love

 Mekong Delta Region